 Plug Valve Working Principle

-Plug valve comprises a body with tapered or parallel seating into which a plug fits.
-The plug is formed with a port, the position of the port controls the amount of opening through the valve.
+The plug valve comprises a body with tapered or parallel seating into which a plug fits.
+The plug is formed with a port, and the position of the port controls the amount of opening through the valve.
 Ports are known as the openings in the valve body through which fluid can enter or leave.
-A 90 degree of plug fully opens or closes the fluid flow.
-Plug valve is not as efficient as ball valves and can only operate fully open or closed.
+A 90-degree of plug fully opens or closes the fluid flow.
+The plug valve is not as efficient as ball valves and can only operate fully open or closed.